jeredw/qbc/README.md

 # qbc

-This repository contains a reconstructed grammar and tools for the MS-DOS QBasic 1.1 language.
+This repository contains a reconstructed grammar and tools for playing with the MS-DOS QBasic 1.1 language.

-# Formalizing QBasic
+# Language

+First things first:  no, you don't have to type in all caps, mostly because all caps is mom jeans, but I will now spend several paragraphs justifying why not.

-## IDE behaviors
+## IDE behavior

-QBasic uses an IDE that automatically formats code as you type, so it unclear what lexical rules a modern grammar should apply.
-It could either accept the formatted language the IDE outputs, or it could accept whatever the IDE accepts as input.
+QBasic uses a fancy IDE that automatically formats your code as you type, so it's not clear what lexical rules an independent grammar for QBasic should use.
+We could accept only the format the IDE outputs, or we could accept whatever text the IDE understands as valid input.

-If you run a saved program from the MS-DOS command-line with `QBASIC.EXE /RUN`, the IDE will format it before running.
-People may well have saved QBasic programs - presumably on rotting floppy disks in dank basements - with relaxed formatting, which `QBASIC.EXE` would run correctly (if they could read the disks).
+However, if you run a saved program from the MS-DOS command-line with `QBASIC.EXE /RUN`, the IDE will format it before running it.
+People may well have saved unformatted QBasic programs on rotting floppy disks in dank basements, which `QBASIC.EXE` would still run correctly.

-So it seems nicer for the grammar and tools to accept whatever the IDE would accept.
+So it seems better to accept whatever the IDE would understand as a valid program.

-### So is QBasic case-sensitive?
+### Is QBasic case-sensitive?

-Kinda yes.
+Kind of not really.
 The IDE automatically converts keywords to uppercase, and it converts identifiers and labels to the same case as their first definition.
-This grammar matches keywords and identifiers in any case.
-Tools ignore case for labels and variables, so `A$` and `a$` are the same.
+This implementation matches keywords and identifiers in any case, and ignores case for labels and variables, so `A$` and `a$` are the same.

 ## Environment limits

 QBasic limits variable name lengths, string lengths, ranges of datatypes, sizes of arrays, and DOS stuff like path lengths and the number of file handles.
-Most of these limits are preserved because they can affect program behavior via `ON ERROR`.
+Most of this is observable through `ON ERROR` so is really part of the language.
 For example,

 ```
 ON ERROR GOTO overflow
-a% = 32767 + 1
+a% = 32768
 PRINT "no overflow"
 END
 overflow: PRINT "overflow": END